teamreflex/PaladinsPHP/Readme.md

 Copyright 2015 Curse, Inc.

 Free for you to use under LGPLv3.
-See [LICENSE](LICENSE) for an abundance words.
+See [LICENSE](LICENSE) for an abundance of words.